-- Finish the installation process completely - Switch on the device - Wait until the booting phase is finished (Duration approx. 30 seconds see Chapter 4.1 Boot Phase) - Using the SEARCH Function of the separate hmc Software (Network Configuration Assistant) in order to access the Time Server 8030HEPTA/GPS and set the basis LAN parameters (e.g. DHCP).
+- Finish the installation process completely - Switch on the device - Wait until the booting phase is finished (see Chapter 4.1 Boot Phase) - Using the SEARCH Function of the separate hmc Software (Network Configuration Assistant) in order to access the Time Server 8030HEPTA/GPS and set the basis LAN parameters (e.g. DHCP).
 Afterwards connect to the WebGUI of the Time Server 8030HEPTA/GPS via Web browser